jidongbsu/cs452-paging/README.md

 1. we get the physical address of the PML4 table from CR3, and use bit 47 to bit 39 (see, bit 47 to bit 39 are 9 bits) of the virtual address to get the correct PML4E.
 2. we use the PML4E to get the physical address of the PDP table, and use bit 38 to bit 30 (once again, bit 38 to bit 30 are 9 bits) of the virtual address to get the correct PDPTE.
-3. we use the PDPTE to get the physical address of the PD table, and use bit 29 to bit 21 (once again, bit 29 to bit 21 are 9 bits) of the virtual address to get the correct PDTE.
+3. we use the PDPTE to get the physical address of the PD table, and use bit 29 to bit 21 (once again, bit 29 to bit 21 are 9 bits) of the virtual address to get the correct PDE.
-4. we use the PDTE to get the physical address of the page table, and use bit 20 to bit 12 (once again, bit 20 to bit 12 are 9 bits)) of the virtual address to get the correct PTE.
+4. we use the PDE to get the physical address of the page table, and use bit 20 to bit 12 (once again, bit 20 to bit 12 are 9 bits)) of the virtual address to get the correct PTE.
 5. we use the PTE to get the page frame number, and use bit 11 to bit 0 of the virtual address to get the offset.
 6. we concatenate the page frame number with the offset to get the physical address.